ceticamarco/bit/README.md

 Bit is a simple, web-based, self-hostable text sharing platform written in Java and Spring.
 You can access it [from here](https://bit.marcocetica.com).

-The frontend is also open-source and it's available [on this page](https://github.com/ceticamarco/bit_frontend).
+The frontend is also open-source, and it's available [on this page](https://github.com/ceticamarco/bit_frontend).

 ## General
 **Bit** can be used both from the [frontend](https://bit.marcocetica.com) and through the REST API.
 Before using it, read the following technical notices:

-1. By default, each new _"text"_(from now on: **post**) added to the platform is anonymous and does not expire.
+1. By default, each new _"text"_(from now on: **post**) added to the platform is anonymous and expires after one week.
 In order to associate a new post to an identity, you first need to register a new user account.
 The registration process requires a unique **username**, a unique **email address** and a **password**.
 User accounts can **NOT** be modified or recovered; therefore if you lose your password, you will need to create a new account using a new email address.

 2. Each user account is associated with a _user role_ that determines the granular access to the _special_ endpoints.
 The _user role_ is set by default to **unprivileged** at registration